RejsRejsRejs » Destinations » Europe » Czech Republic » Prague in the Czech Republic: An Insider's Guide to the City of 100 Towers

 On both sides of the bridge there is a distinctive tower, and for a few euros you can climb up and enjoy the view 138 steps up.

-If you are already in the new city, you can find the John Lennon wall, which is a tribute to the man himself and to The Beatles.
+If you are already in the new city, you can find the John Lennon Wall, which is a tribute to the man himself and to The Beatles.
 And you'll also find the opulent Wallenstein Palace nearby.

 The small town square